Manage certificate authorities (CA)

 The key length varies depending on the selected key algorithm type.

 CA account Enter the CA account ID.
-Auth method Select an authentication method between User account and Certificate.
-Challenge type Select a challenge type to authenticate the selected CA type.
+Auth method Select an authentication method. - User account

 - Dynamic — Enter the information used on the Knox Manage server for authentication configuration.
 This field only displays when the selected CA Type is NDES.